-- Receive CalFresh (food stamps) or Supplemental Nutrition Assistance; Program (SNAP); - o Receive Supplemental Security Income (SSI); - o Receive Medi-Cal; or - o Have a Household Income Under \$40,000/year. - On September 30, 2020, the State added a COVID-19 Equity requirement to its Blueprint for a Safer Economy framework.
+- Child is enrolled in the National School Lunch Program - Receive CalFresh (food stamps) or Supplemental Nutrition Assistance; Program (SNAP); - Receive Supplemental Security Income (SSI); - Receive Medi-Cal; or - Have a Household Income Under \$40,000/year. - On September 30, 2020, the State added a COVID-19 Equity requirement to its Blueprint for a Safer Economy framework.
 Under this new state requirement, counties with more than 106,000 residents must bring infections down in these places and invest heavily there in testing, contact tracing, outreach and providing means for infected people to isolate.
 The measure is designed to ensure that test positivity rates in the most disadvantaged neighborhoods do not significantly exceed a county's overall rate.
-Counties will not be permitted to reopen their economies further unless they reduce coronavirus infections in the hardest-hit places where the poor, African American, Latinos, Pacific Islanders, and essential workers live.8 - On October 2, 2020, the City's EOC's Operations Section completed the final phase of setting up and receiving all Certificates of Occupancy for the Bernal Emergency Interim Housing site. - On October 2, 2020, the EOC's Logistics Branch completed fueling and maintenance work on fleet vehicles and relevant equipment as part of PG&E Public Safety Power Shutoff (PSPS) event preparedness. - As of October 2, 2020, the EOC's Emergency Public Information Branch completed publication and amplification of messaging supporting safe protests on 9/23 and Cooling Center activations on 9/27-9/28, 10/1, and 10/2. - As of October 6, 2020, the EOC continued to work on efforts related to the development of the COVID-19 Preliminary Operational Assessment Report and the finalization of the City's Power Vulnerability Plan. - On October 7·2020, the EOC completed another EOC town hall session, which focused on what the "tour of duty" in the EOC will look like from until the end of the year, as well as shine a spotlight on how the EOC is focusing resources and effort on vulnerable communities in our City. - On October 7, 2020, the EOC released a grant application for nonprofit organizations that serve San José communities negatively impacted by the COVID-19 pandemic.
+Counties will not be permitted to reopen their economies further unless they reduce coronavirus infections in the hardest-hit places where the poor, African American, Latinos, Pacific Islanders, and essential workers live.7 - On October 2, 2020, the City's EOC's Operations Section completed the final phase of setting up and receiving all Certificates of Occupancy for the Bernal Emergency Interim Housing site. - On October 2, 2020, the EOC's Logistics Branch completed fueling and maintenance work on fleet vehicles and relevant equipment as part of PG&E Public Safety Power Shutoff (PSPS) event preparedness. - As of October 2, 2020, the EOC's Emergency Public Information Branch completed publication and amplification of messaging supporting safe protests on 9/23 and Cooling Center activations on 9/27-9/28, 10/1, and 10/2. - As of October 6, 2020, the EOC continued to work on efforts related to the development of the COVID-19 Preliminary Operational Assessment Report and the finalization of the City's Power Vulnerability Plan. - On October 7[,] 2020 the EOC completed another EOC town hall session, which focused on what the "tour of duty" in the EOC will look like from until the end of the year, as well as shine a spotlight on how the EOC is focusing resources and effort on vulnerable communities in our City. - On October 7, 2020, the EOC released a grant application for nonprofit organizations that serve San José communities negatively impacted by the COVID-19 pandemic.
 The City has made approximately \$3.3 million of federal coronavirus relief funding available to nonprofit organizations to cover expenses related to this public health emergency.
-The application period closed on October 15, 2020 at 5:00 P.M. - The grant program will utilize an equity lens with high priority given to organizations that are serving specific zip codes within San José and/or populations that have been disproportionately impacted by the pandemic.
-As part of its designated CARES Act Coronavirus Relief Funds, the City made approximately \$3.3 million available to nonprofit organizations to cover expenses related to the public health emergency.
-Funding areas include outreach and education around COVID-19; health and mental health services; case management; legal assistance; and distance learning/childcare.
-Funding is for needs and costs related to the pandemic and pandemic-induced recession.
-Awards to organizations will range from \$5,000 to \$150,000.
-Grants may be used to reimburse expenses specifically due to the COVID-19 public health emergency and allowable by the federal government.
+The application period closed on October 15, 2020 at 5:00 P.M.

-8 CDPH- Blueprint for a Safer Economy: Equity Focus
+7 CDPH- Blueprint for a Safer Economy: Equity Focus